mtfang/UCSBClassChecker/README.md

 3. `mins_to_wait` : How long you want to wait before checking GOLD again.

+4. `check_pass_time` : 1 to only check when within one of your three pass times, 0 to disable.

-4. `quarter` : This is a numerical value, internal to UCSB GOLD.
+5. `quarter` : This is a numerical value, internal to UCSB GOLD.
 The pattern seems to be YYYY# where # is the quarter number.
 So Winter 2014 is 20141.

-5. `search_params` : The easiest way to search is to just set the `enroll_code` and leave the rest blank.
+6. `search_params` : The easiest way to search is to just set the `enroll_code` and leave the rest blank.
 If you want to use the `department` you need to enter the `course_num` as well.
 You can have more than 5 of those individual searches.
 Just copy and paste another one into the list:

         {
             "enroll_code" : "31476",